 So when I say that it takes work, I mean it.
 The time involved in crafting a perfect blog post can be pretty high.
 From the actual writing to editing, taking photos, editing photos, and then the promotion, it can take numerous hours to craft a blog post.
 So don’t think you can just throw just anything up online in a few minutes and start raking in traffic.
 A good quality post that will attract traffic and appeal to potential sponsors is going to take some time to get right.
 SO many non-bloggers don’t realize the time that really goes into this.

 Another after one-year blogging tip that I have is that promotion is key!
-It is very unlikely that anyone can just post up something has had tons of traffic roll in right off the bat.
+It is very unlikely that anyone can just post up something that has had tons of traffic roll in right off the bat.
 You are going to have to promote your post.
 I have had great success on social media, Facebook, and Pinterest especially.
 Pinterest has become my #1 driver of traffic to my site!
 Promotion will probably take up a large chunk of your blogging time, especially in the beginning.
 I would say sometimes I even spend more time promoting than I do writing!

 Don’t Give Up